 Rest assured that the experienced team at Timmins Painting has been through enough California winters to know how to make a plan of attack for painting exteriors around the rain.
 All proper care is taken to ensure that your painting gets done in a careful, efficient, and quality manner.

-If you’re ready to get your home or business looking fresh with a new interior or exterior painting well ahead of spring, contact us today to receive a free estimate!
+If you’re ready to get your home or business looking fresh with a new interior or exterior painting well ahead of spring, contact your local Santa Rosa painting contractors today to receive a free estimate!